App Platform v8

 Get involved with the community

-And just in case, we also have a section for App Development over at community.dhis2.org that is also a good resource for questions and answers.
+We have a section for App Development over at community.dhis2.org that is a good resource for questions and answers.

 Summary